 We read in the parsha of Abraham sitting at the entrance of his tent on a hot day, waiting restlessly for people to help, people to serve.
 Our sages tell us that his tent is open on all four sides so that anyone needing rest and comfort and shelter can enter.
 We read of his evident delight and enthusiasm as he rushes to help a group of desert wayfarers.
 (The travellers, it later transpires, are angels who have come to relate a prophecy about the forthcoming birth of Isaac, but when Abraham runs out to assist them, he doesn’t know that.)

 We then read in extraordinary detail of how Abraham and Sarah work together to prepare choice delicacies for their guests, lavishing them with painstaking care and attention, ensuring they are made to feel welcome and looked after in every respect.

 The Jewish home has been the beacon of light, the heart of our people, for thousands of years.
 And at the centre of the Jewish home are our Jewish values of kindness and compassion, faith and connection – and, particularly, Shabbat.
 Shabbat, the source of so much of who we are as Jews, happens in our homes.
 It is in our homes that we light Shabbat candles, make Kiddush, bless our children.
 It’s in our homes that we have the three sacred meals in honour of Shabbat, singing Shabbat songs and sharing words of Torah.
-It is in our homes that we gather as family and friends, keeping its laws which give us the space to connect with one another, and ourselves, in such a deep way.
+It is in our homes that we gather as family and friends, keeping its laws that give us the space to connect with one another, and ourselves, in such a deep way.

 Over the course of the pandemic, forced to stay home, we’ve come to appreciate our homes like never before.
 Amid the hustle and bustle, the mad frenzy of 21st century living, our homes, once again, have become our havens – the centre of our lives.
 And Shabbat has never been more relevant and compelling.